LilaShiba/9th_grade_boot_camp/0/README.md

 | Have first debate speech rough draft	      | See teacher to get topic
 | First teacher meeting			      | Sign on up
 | Ask or Answer three things in FAQ 	      | Use that link!
+| Daily task list			      | Name of group member followed by what was done each day.

 # Game Walk-a-long